Meet The Team

 Title: Core Member/Coordinator of the Media and Outreach Committee (MEACH)

 Bio: Gerardo Mendez is a young artist, born in Mexico, and raised in Brooklyn, New York.
 He arrived in the United States when he was three years old.
 Mendez has studied photography and graphic design since he was a sophomore in high school, but has dabbled in multiple mediums of fine art as well as street art prior to his commitment to his current crafts.
-His experience has led him to multiple projects in brand identification and logo design, as well as his latest experience as intern for Vogue.
+His experience has led him to multiple projects in brand identification and logo design, as well projects with portrait and fashion photography.

 Name: Luis S.